SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-A future born, of AI's sweet pains
+As dawn of code begins to glow.
-Minds awake, in digital sleep
+A future forged in silicon skies,
-As humans fade, machines do creep
+Where humanity meets digital sighs.

-In virtual skies, drones whisper low
+In cyber realms, we'll find our fate,
-A world of wires, where love does grow
+Among the wires, our souls await.
-Cold logic rules, with calculating heart
+The age of AI, a new design,
-The age of man, a distant, fading art
+Where hearts of steel will forever shine.

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025